In a previous blog post, we went over the basics of content optimization – what…

 Inbound Marketing or Outbound Marketing: Which is Best for Your Business?

 In the past, outbound marketing techniques had formed the cornerstone of most marketing campaigns.
 The internet changed that.
-These days, when it comes to promotion, inbound marketing is king.
+These days, when it comes to promotion, inbound marketing is much more effective for business.

 Consumers have changed.
 In the past they were receptive to commercials and banner advertisements, but not anymore.
 Not only is today’s consumer more resistant to outbound marketing techniques, but many are resistant to marketing methods that were previously successful.
 For example, during commutes, more people listen to music, podcasts, and audio books they’ve downloaded and don’t hear radio commercials.
 Each year fewer people purchase a paper, so there are fewer eyes on newspaper inserts, 45% of promotional emails are automatically deleted, and 85% of all consumers fast forward or walk away when television commercials come on.